mojiastonybrook/Documentation_Logs/Mach3_Generation_Of_Event_Weights_and_Splines.md

     to convert weight file into the spline files which are the input of MaCh3
 ### Installation of T2KReWeight
+To use `T2KReWeight`, at least one of `neut`,`NIWGReWeight`and `GeantReWeight` need to be installed first.

+Follow the instructions for the packages on their github pages.

 ### Compilations of executables in OAGenWeightsApps
 - go to the `OAGenWeightsApps` directory